Theatre in the Victorian era: Playwrights in the Victorian era

 Oscar Wilde was one of the most prominent playwrights of the Victorian era.
 "Wilde’s easy wit insured an immediate success for the brilliant series of dramas that he wrote in the early nineties.
 In early 1892 Lady Windermere's Fan appeared at the St James' Theatre and was at once popular.
-The same year, Wilde also wrote Salome.
 It was followed the next year by A Woman of No Importance.
 An Ideal Husband and The Importance of Being Earnest, both filled with wit and brilliant paradoxes, appeared in 1895.
 They were the last things that Oscar Wilde was to write, before he developed meningitis, and suffered his untimely death."

-Other plays include Vera; or, The Nihilists (1880), The Duchess of Padua (1883), A Florentine Tragedy (La Sainte Courtisane 1893).
+Other plays include Vera; or, The Nihilists (1883), The Duchess of Padua (1891) and Salome (1896).
 Wilde's work has inspired many other fellow writers.
 His work has been translated into many languages, and has been on the stage over and over again.

-Other important writers include John Millington Synge, whose plays include Riders to the Sea and The Playboy of the Western World (1907).
 George Bernard Shaw was another famous playwright of the Victorian era.
 He wrote more than sixty plays.
 His plays were mostly about social problems such as education, religion, marriage, and class privileges.
-Arms and the Man and You Can Never Tell are his famous plays.
+Arms and the Man (1894) and You Never Can Tell (1899) are his famous plays.
 Dion Boucicault was another famous playwright of the Victorian era.
-His famous plays include The Colleen Bawn, and The Shaughraun.
+His famous plays include The Colleen Bawn (1860) and The Shaughraun (1874).